TheBreakfastClub/CIS467/README.md

 -----------------------------
 After reviewing and assessing  the Software Engineering Code of Ethics and Professional Practice; we have decided on the following 8 principles are the most relevant to our project:

-1.01 Accept full responsibility for their own work
+> 1.01 Accept full responsibility for their own work
 	Each group member must take responsibility for their assigned tasks.
-For our team to work

-3.02.
+> 3.02.
 Ensure proper and achievable goals and objectives for any project on which they work or propose.
-	Although our group aims to create the best project we can; we also realize that if we attempt to much we might fall short of our goals and create an undesirable product.
+	Although our group aims to create the best project we can; we also realize that if we attempt too much we might fall short of our goals and create an undesirable product and learning experience.

-6.01.
+> 6.01.
 Help develop an organizational environment favorable to acting ethically.
-	The group environment must foster ethical principles.
+	The group will address either one-on-one or in meetings any ethical concerns individuals have.

-6.08.
+> 6.08.
 Take responsibility for detecting, correcting, and reporting errors in software and associated documents on which they work.
-	Group members must make have accountability for their work.
+	Group members will review and test each other's code for errors.
 It is beneficial to the team if everyone understands the current state of the project.

-7.01.
-Encourage colleagues to adhere to this Code.
+> 8.02.
+Software Engineers shall improve their ability to create safe, reliable, and useful quality software at reasonable cost and within a reasonable time.
-	Group members must not only follow the code of ethics, but must also encourage others to act ethically.
+	We will use all resources available to create our project.

-7.02.
+> 7.02.
 Assist colleagues in professional development.
 	Group members should professionally review work done by other group members.
+Each group member will attempt to fully address all questions about their current work to better the education of others.

-7.05.
+> 7.05.
 Give a fair hearing to the opinions, concerns, or complaints of a colleague.
 	All opinions must be taken into account during the project to promote an equal environment.

-8.09.
+> 8.09.
 Recognize that personal violations of this Code are inconsistent with being a professional software engineer.
-	Group members will understand that not following the code of ethics is unprofessional.
+	Group members understand that not following the code of ethics is unprofessional and will be conscious of the code while working.